Assistant Professor of Practice

 A member of the guitar faculty at the USC Thornton School of Music since 1983, Mr. Kanengiser has given master classes around the world and produced two instructional videos, Effortless Classical Guitar and Classical Guitar Mastery for Hot Licks Video.
 As a founding member of the Los Angeles Guitar Quartet, he has toured extensively throughout Asia, Europe and North America, recording for the GHA, Delos and Sony Classical labels.
 Their first recording for the Telarc label, LAGQ: Latin, was nominated for a Grammy in the Classical Crossover category in 2001, and their follow-up recording LAGQ’s Guitar Heroes won a Grammy in the same category in 2005.
 Mr. Kanengiser recently released his fourth solo recording for the GSP label entitled Classical Cool, featuring jazz-inspired compositions and arrangements for classical guitar.

-Video interview with William Kanengiser
+Five Questions with William Kanengiser

 Current Professional Affiliation(s):